openafs-contrib/afsutil/README.rst

 Configuration files
 -------------------

-All of the command line values may be set in a configuration file.  **afsutil** will attempt to load the configuration from `/etc/afsutil.cfg` and then `$HOME/.afsutil.cfg`.
-Values specified on the command line will override the configuration file values.
+All of the command line values may be set in a configuration file.
+Place global configuration in `/etc/afsutil.cfg`, per user options in `~/.afsutil.cfg`, and per project options in `.git/afsutil.cfg`.
+Use command line options to override configuration options.

-The **afsutil** configuration files are in ini-style format.
-The sections of the configuration file correspond to the subcommand names, such as, `build`, `install`, `newcell`.
-The options within each section correspond to the command line option names.
+The **afsutil** configuration files are ini-style format.
+The sections of the configuration file correspond to the subcommand names, e.g., `build`, `install`, `newcell`.
+Options within each section correspond to the command line option names.

-Some subcommands, such as `install` and `newcell` have options like `--options` and `--paths` which consist of multiple name/values pairs.
+Some subcommands, such as `install` and `newcell` have options like `--options` and `--paths`, which consist of multiple name/values pairs.
 These are represented in the configuration file as subsection in the form `[<subcommand>.<option>]`.